OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The Castillo de Gibralfaro, a Moorish palace, dates back to the 10th century and is located on Gibralfaro hill, overlooking Málaga city.
-Historically, the castle is renowned for a three month siege by Catholic monarchs which came to a close with the surrender of the famished Malagueños.
-The castle has been mostly restored and also features a military museum.
-It can be reached by bus or foot, but it is well-worth making the step climb to enjoy the scenic view over the city.
-Additionally you can get to Gibralfaro via the scenic walkway of Paseo Don Juan de Temboury, located to the south of the Alcazaba.
+Castillo de Gibralfaro, on Gibralfaro hill, overlooking Málaga city, is a Moorish palace that dates back to the 10th century.
+The castle, which is renowned for a three-month siege by Catholic monarchs, has been mostly restored and today also features a military museum.
+It can be reached by bus or foot, but it is well worth making the steep climb to enjoy the scenic view of the city.
+You can also get to Gibralfaro via the scenic walkway of Paseo Don Juan de Temboury, south of the Alcazaba.

-The hike through the river Chillar to the cave of Nerja offers some of the most stunning scenes in the region and is an absolute must for outdoor enthusiasts.
-A pair of solid trainers are essential for your walk through the mostly ankle deep waters.
-The trek takes between four to six hours and leads through narrow cave walls and pebbled river beds.
-On arrival at Nerja, you are greeted by a vast water basin, allowing you to enjoy a cool splash in the clear water after a long journey.
-The journey through Chillar is truly one of the best hikes in the country and well worth the effort.
+Hiking through the Chíllar River to the Caves of Nerja offers some of the most stunning scenes in the region – it is an absolute must for outdoor enthusiasts.
+A pair of solid trainers is essential for your walk (or wade) through the mostly ankle-deep waters.
+The trek takes 4–6 hours to complete and leads through narrow cave walls and pebbled river beds.
+On arrival at Nerja, you’ll welcome cooling off in the water basin.

-Málaga’s botanic garden is spread out over 25,000 square meters and was constructed in 1850 by the aristocratic couple, Jorge Loring Oyarzábal and Amalia Heredia Livermore.
-It is located outside of the city centre and can be reached by bus within half an hour.
-The park boasts more than 2000 different plant species from Europe, America, Asia, Africa and Oceania, as well as a huge variety of bird species.
-The garden successfully combines formal gardens with more tropical gardens, which immediately enchant the visitor and draw them ever deeper into its green jungles.
+This botanical garden, spread out over 25,000 square meters (269,100sqft), is located just outside of the city centre and can be reached within half an hour by bus.
+It was constructed in 1850 by an aristocratic couple and, today, boasts more than 2000 different plant varieties from Europe, America, Asia, Africa and Oceania, as well as a huge variety of bird species.

-Alcazaba, a palatial fortification at the foot of the Gibralfaro hill, is Málaga’s most iconic landmark and the best-preserved Moorish fortress palace in Spain.
-The fortress was constructed by the the Hammudid dynasty in the early 11th century and later captured by Ferdinand and Isabel after the siege of Málaga in 1487.
-The Alcalbaza is most renowned for some of the most important Muslim works in Spain today, as well as its caliphal arch work.
-The castle can be reached by foot as well as by bus, although an early start is recommended to avoid the midday heat.
-Alcabaza represents arguably some the most significant architectural works in the region and are an essential destination during your visit.
+Alcazaba, at the foot of Gibralfaro hill, is Málaga’s most iconic landmark and the best-preserved Moorish fortress palace in Spain.
+It was constructed by the Hammudid dynasty in the early 11th century and later captured by Ferdinand and Isabel, after the siege of Málaga in 1487.
+It is renowned for some of the most important Muslim works in Spain today, as well as its caliphal arch work.
+Reach it by foot or bus, and head there early to avoid the midday heat.